Energy

 Today's energy markets are changing rapidly with new distribution models and sources of energy competing in the marketplace.
-New firms focused on alternative fuels and distributed generation must address questions of pricing, investment, and production reliability to a new set of customers.
-Meanwhile, transportation, stationary power, and portable devices continue to evolve, and the energy requirements in terms of storage and power demand change with the market needs, posing a continuing challenge for new energy technologies.
+New firms focused on alternative fuels and distributed generation must address questions of pricing, investment, and production reliability from its customers.
+Meanwhile, transportation, stationary power, and portable devices continue to evolve, and the energy requirements in terms of storage and power demand change with the market needs, posing a continuing challenge for renewable energy technologies.

 Market Potential helps energy firms understand the market need, infrastructure requirements, financing solutions, and adoption strategies for their technologies into the marketplace.
-We specialize in technologies addressing alternative fuels, particularly cellulosic and algal feedstocks, and portable and stationary power.
+We specialize in technologies addressing alternative fuels (such as cellulosic feedstock), renewable energy, and combined heat and power.

 Our four core services represent the key strategic tools our clients need to grow: